Restore Your Healthy, Functional Smile

-Onlays and inlays are pieces of porcelain shaped to restore part of your tooth after damage or decay.
-These restorations are custom-crafted fillings made out of composite material, gold, or tooth-colored porcelain.
-Often referred to as partial crowns, onlays and inlays are popular cosmetic treatments made by a professional dental laboratory and are permanently cemented onto the tooth.
+Inlays and onlays are custom-crafted fillings made out of composite material, gold, or tooth-colored porcelain.
+These custom fillings can help restore part of a decayed or damaged tooth.
+Often referred to as partial crowns, inlays and onlays are popular cosmetic treatments permanently cemented onto the tooth.

 There’s a bit of a difference between an onlay and an inlay.
 Inlays fill the area between your tooth cusps, while onlays cover the cusps.
-Both restorations don’t cover your entire tooth like a dental crown, instead, they restore the part of your tooth that’s been affected.
+Unlike dental crowns, inlays and onlays only restore the part of your tooth that’s been damaged.

 - Broken or fractured teeth